-The value of Ripple currency rocketed from .006 (a fraction of a penny per coin), close to its trading range since 2013, to an all-time high of over $3.00 per coin on Jan.
+The value of Ripple currency rocketed from .006 (a fraction of a penny per coin), close to its trading range since 2013, to an all-time high of over .00 per coin on Jan.
 4, 2018.
-At the time of this writing, Ripple is valued at just under 58 cents per coin, demonstrating Ripple can have the same type of volatility found with many cryptocurrencies.
+Ripple is trading at .69 and has a market cap of .27 billion.
 Prior to its massive run-up in late 2017, XRP was the coin that crypto traders loved to poke fun at because its price barely moved relative to other coin values.

 Ripple value since 2013

 Ripple‘s supply is roughly 38 billion coins, looking only at the number of tokens in current circulation.
 In total, the supply is 100 billion coins, with the Ripple company able to release up to 1 billion additional coins per month as needed.
 Historically, most of these reserve coins have been held in escrow, with the unused coins rolling over into a new escrow to be released at a later date.

 Other ways to profit

 Ripple‘s massive price run-up has attracted both investors and speculators, bringing a new volatility to XRP with opportunities for both short term trades and long-term investing.
 Ripple isn’t available on the Coinbase exchange or the GDAX trading platform, but a number of other exchanges provide trading opportunities for XRP, including Binance and other well-known exchanges.